Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 If Claude runs three iterations in a row without writing any new code, just running tests, that's a sign the work is done and we're just verifying.
 Exit automatically.

+The system adds up these confidence scores.
+The threshold is 60%, or when multiple independent signals fire consecutively.
 Why not wait for higher confidence?
 Because multiple weak signals combined are more reliable than waiting for a single strong signal.
 Claude might spend four iterations on a task that's actually complete, just because it doesn't output an explicit EXIT_SIGNAL.
-By using multi-signal detection, we get faster, more reliable exits with fewer false positives.
+Multi-signal detection means faster, more reliable exits with fewer false positives.

 Cost Controls & Rate Limiting

-Here's what the cost profile looks like:
+Here's what the cost profile looks like in practice:

-- Simple code generation: $0.05–$0.50 per session → $150–$1,500/month at scale
+- Simple code generation: $0.05-$0.50 per session, $150-$1,500/month at scale

-- Autonomous with Ralph Loop: $1–$5 per session → $3,000–$15,000/month at scale
+- Autonomous with Ralph Loop: $1-$5 per session, $3,000-$15,000/month at scale

-- Complex multi-step workflows: $5–$15 per session → $15,000–$45,000/month at scale
+- Complex multi-step workflows: $5-$15 per session, $15,000-$45,000/month at scale

 The rate limiter doesn't slow things down.
 It prevents surprise bills.
+The leash has a price tag -- and you control it.

 The Supervision Daemon

 Rate limiting handles peak protection.
 But what about interrupted runs, or phases that complete and need auto-resumption?
-The supervision daemon handles that.

 Picture a train conductor checking the board every 30 seconds for trains waiting to depart.
 Same questions each time: Safe?
 Track available?
 Signal green?
 Dispatch or wait.